vippsas/vipps-developers/vipps-getting-started.md

 Acquire a `access_token`as shown in [Step 3](#Step-3).

 #### Product request -  Step 2 - additional values
-Fill in the `Current Value` for the values provided in the [values table](#values-required-for-ecommerce-transactions), where `ocp-apim-subscription-key` is `ocp-apim-subscription-key-ecom` in the Postman environment.
+Fill in the `Current Value` for the values provided in the [values table](#values-required-for-ecommerce-transactions), where `Ocp-Apim-Subscription-Key` is `Ocp-Apim-Subscription-Key-Ecom` in the Postman environment.

 #### Product request -  Step 3 - initiate payment
 Select Initiate Payment and send.
 This will return a `url` that will take the user to the Vipps landing page.
 To proceed to the next step the user will have to accept on this landing page and in the app.
 See the [Vipps Developers README page](https://github.com/vippsas/vipps-developers#the-vipps-test-environment-mt) for information about acquiring the test apps.